United States

 1. History and Origins: Cornflower in New Mexico

-The Ojos Azules has a precisely documented discovery, an unusual genetic history, and a current status so rare that its long-term survival as a breed is genuinely uncertain.
+The Ojos Azules has a precisely documented discovery, an unusual genetic history, and a current status so rare that its long-term survival as a breed is uncertain.

 Cornflower, 1984

-In 1984, a tortoiseshell female cat with vivid deep blue eyes was discovered in a feral cat colony in New Mexico.
+In 1984, a tortoiseshell female cat with vivid blue eyes was discovered in a feral cat colony in New Mexico.
 The cat was named Cornflower by the researchers who identified her.
 The significance of a tortoiseshell cat — a cat with no white spotting and no colorpoint genetics — carrying deep blue eyes was immediately recognized: this was genetically unprecedented.

 Tortoiseshell cats have coats composed of black and orange pigment in mosaic patches.
 There is no pathway in standard cat genetics through which a tortoiseshell cat produces blue eyes through normal pigment reduction mechanisms.
 Cornflower’s eyes required a different explanation.